Escape-From-Unturnov-II/ArmorPlus/README.md

 Allow bullets to break player's bones based on chance. (based on https://github.com/IcePlugins/BoneHurtingBullets)

-Fixes masks to actually protect player.
+Fixes masks to actually protect player and the ability to allow vest ro also protect arms and legs.

 ## Settings
 | Name   |      Description      |